 Bottom line is that a $300 computer is worth fractionally less to an online reseller because of all the costs of refurbishing them.
 So you could expect that most companies purchasing your IT equipment are going to pay about 20 to 30 percent of the online retail value.

 So what’s your benefit of selling your computers to a company for refurbishing or recycle?
 The answers are as follows: You save the time and grief of attempting to sell at or near retail.
 You save all the expenses involved with preparing any computer for selling at an online retail price.
-The cost of time and the cost of sales is the benefit for anyone to sell or recycle computers.
+Saving the cost of time and the cost of sales is the benefit of selling or recycling computers.